nanthagabriel/nanthagabriel/README.md

 ---

 🎬 Fun Fact!
-While I’m transitioning to Data Science, I’ve acted in a whole lot movies.
-Some of which are streaming on Netflix and i've recived my share of FilmFestival awards.
+While I’m transitioning to Data Science, I’ve acted in a whole lot movies, big and small.
+Some of which are streaming on Netflix and i've received my share of FilmFestival awards.
 I’m excited to take the skills I’ve developed in storytelling, problem-solving and even the aspects of Actor into the world of tech.
 Let’s innovate together!

 ---

 Thank you for visiting my GitHub!
 I’m excited for what’s ahead.
 I hope to get to learn from you and grow together.